AMReX-Codes/amrex/paper/paper.md

 AMReX is a C++ software framework that supports the development of block-structured adaptive mesh refinement (AMR) algorithms for solving systems of partial differential equations (PDEs) with complex boundary conditions on current and emerging architectures.

-Block-structured AMR discretization provides the basis for the temporal and spatial strategy for a large number of applications;  see, e.g.,
-[@BergerOliger], [@BergerColella], [@BBSW], [@IAMR], [@Pember] for some of the earliest block-structured AMR work.
+Block-structured AMR discretization provides the basis for the temporal and spatial strategy for a large number of applications;  see, e.g., [@BergerOliger], [@BergerColella], [@BBSW], [@IAMR], [@Pember] for some of the earliest block-structured AMR work.
-There are also a number of block-structured and octtree AMR software frameworks publicly available; see [@CalhounWebPage] for links to many of them.
+There are also a number of block-structured and octree AMR software frameworks publicly available; see [@CalhounWebPage] for links to many of them.

 AMR reduces the computational cost and memory footprint compared to a uniform mesh while preserving the